 Please note, individual financial circumstances will vary.
 The information on this site is meant as general information and does not represent legal or tax advice.
 As with all tax and estate planning, please consult your attorney or estate specialist.
 All material is copyrighted and is for viewing purposes only.

 IRA Charitable Required Minimum Distributions

 The charitable IRA rollover originally created by the Pension Protection Act of 2006 and renewed periodically has been made permanent.
 IRC Section 408(d)(8) as amended provides that qualifying individuals may make charitable donations directly from their IRA as follows:

 General Information.
 Taxpayers age 70½ and older are required to make annual distributions from their IRAs which are then included in the taxpayers’ adjusted gross income (AGI) and subject to taxes.
-The IRA Charitable Rollover permits those taxpayers, age 70½ and older, to make donations directly to public charities from their traditional IRA or Roth IRA without counting them as part of their AGI and, consequently, without paying taxes on them.
+The IRA Charitable Rollover permits those taxpayers, age 70½ and older, to make donations directly to public charities from their traditional IRA or Roth IRA (see below regarding Roth IRAs) without counting them as part of their AGI and, consequently, without paying taxes on them.
 An IRA charitable rollover may fulfill part or all of your required minimum distribution (RMD).
 Since the charitable rollover is made directly to a charity without the taxpayer counting it as income, there is no charitable tax deduction as a result of the gift.